Hope Street Family Center

 - Hope Street Youth Center -- This program offers educational support, academic enrichment, and recreational opportunities to help school-aged youth reach their potential.
 Through the Center, children are able to participate in an innovative literacy program -- Help One Student to Succeed (HOSTS)- that matches volunteer mentors with students needing assistance in reading and language arts.
 An educational plan is developed for each HOSTS student, who then works with an adult mentor to achieve identified goals one hour a week.
 After one year, participating HOSTS students demonstrate an average reading level improvement of 2-3 grade levels.
 The Center also provides a computer lab, supervised recreational and social activities, including soccer, arts and crafts, circus arts, field trips, and other outings.

 - Family Literacy Program -- developed in collaboration with LAUSD Central Adult School, this program integrates early childhood, parenting, and adult education and serves 40 EHS families.
 This program targets low-income, recent immigrant Latino families, with an emphasis on serving families with special needs children, 0-5 years of age.
 The program operates a 12-month intensive afternoon family literacy program five days a week, Monday through Friday, from 12:00 p.m. to 4:00 p.m.
-While parents attend adult education and parenting classes, their children, ages 0-5, receive early childhood education in infant, younger toddler, older toddler, and preschool classrooms.
+While parents attend adult education and parenting classes, their children ages 0-5 receive early childhood education in infant, younger toddler, older toddler, and preschool classrooms.
 Parent/child interactive literacy activities take place regularly in the children's classrooms.
-Even Start children ages 5-7 who are in LAUSD elementary schools receive weekly language arts mentoring in the Hope Street Youth Center.
+Children ages 5-7 who are in LAUSD elementary schools receive weekly language arts mentoring in the Hope Street Youth Center.

 - School Readiness Program -- provides comprehensive center-based and home-based services to 80 children, ages 0-5 years, and their families.
 Core services include full-day, year-round early childhood education; developmental assessments; referral and early intervention activities; monthly parent education classes; intensive case management including monthly home visits; individual and family counseling; and comprehensive family health care services.
 Center-based services take place at the HSFC Early Childhood Center and Child Development Center, Monday through Friday, from 6:30 a.m. to 6 p.m.